 6) Victor Orchestra, Glow Worm (1908)

 7) Guido Gialdini whistling Luigi Arditi's The Kiss (1908), public.domain domain.org

 8) Tim Hart - Royalty Free Music Large Collection - Track 45 - No Words

 Pictures of the street, apartments, museum, and the families are on our Instagram and Twitter account: @behindthemuseum

-Behind the Scenes at the Museum is written and presented by Tiffany Jenkins and produced by Jac Phillimore.
+This episode of Behind the Scenes at the Museum was written and presented by Tiffany Jenkins, recorded by Jared Arnold, and produced by Jac Phillimore.